Machine Learning with Physics Knowledge for Prediction: A Survey: Conclusion

 This survey has covered the breadth of methods integrating machine learning with prior physics knowledge for predictive modeling, underscoring the potential to bridge the gap between traditional numerical methods and modern data-driven approaches.
 These methods aim to enhance reliability, robustness, and generalization out-of-distribution by leveraging scientific knowledge, particularly in environments with limited data.
 The various techniques surveyed, ranging from the physics-informed losses of PINNs to the purely data-driven neural processes, demonstrate the diverse ways in which prior knowledge can be encoded into machine learning models.

-Significant progress has been made in domains such as weather forecasting (Section \ref{sec:lvm}), facilitated by large quantities of clean, open-access data.
+Significant progress has been made in domains such as weather forecasting (\secref{sec:lvm}), facilitated by large quantities of clean, open-access data.
 Such datasets have enabled significant advancements in predictive accuracy and reliability.
-In Section \ref{sec:oss} of the Appendix, we discuss the open-source ecosystem of software and datasets for physics-informed machine learning.
+In \secref{sec:oss} of the Appendix, we discuss the open-source ecosystem of software and datasets for physics-informed machine learning.
 However, in many industrial applications, similar data is unlikely to become open-source due to confidentiality concerns.
 Consequently, progress in these areas may be predominantly driven by private industry in a closed-source manner, potentially limiting the collaborative and open development of new methods in academia.

 Secondly, while many of the machine learning methods discussed in this survey can predict solutions rapidly, it seems unlikely they will fully replace classical solvers \citep{grossmann2023can}.
 The extensive time required to train ML models often diminishes their attractiveness compared to classical methods.
 A more effective approach could involve using ML models to 'warm start' classical solvers, combining the speed of ML predictions with the robustness and reliability of traditional methods to achieve optimal performance.